- slide 1 of 2

 2) Arch dams: The arch dams comprise of the convex arch which is supported by the lateral rock walls.
 While in case of the gravity dams the maximum forces are exerted on the bed of the dam, in case of the arch the maximum forces are exerted on the lateral walls of the dam.
 The walls should be solid and strong enough to sustain all the visible and invisible forces of water so that the dam remains intact and no untoward incident occurs in the future.
 To ensure long-term safety of the wall, it is important to keep on inspecting the walls of arch dam regularly.
 The arch dams are constructed in the narrow canyons with steep sidewalls.
 In such cases the width of dam does not exceed six times its height.

-Dam in Hydroelectric Power Plants
+Types of Dams in Hydroelectric Power Plants

 Dam or water reservoir are the most important part of the hydroelectric power plants.
 Water stored in the dam carries potential energy.
 This series of articles covers important topics related to dams like types of dams, factors affecting selection of location for dams, risk factors with dams etc.